Rural and remote early childhood teaching scholarships

 - Be an Australian citizen or permanent resident

-- Intend to enrol in a bachelor's degree leading to a four-year university early childhood teaching qualification recognised by ACECQA
+- Intend to enrol in a bachelor's degree leading to a four-year university early childhood teaching qualification or equivalent recognised by ACECQA

 - Not have already commenced an early childhood teaching degree prior to applying for the scholarship